 We are focused on fitness and athletic performance enhancement and cater to the needs of athletes as well as everyday people wanting to improve their overall health and well-being through conditioning, increased strength, mobility and coordination.

-We offer kids-only Jiu-Jitsu classes three times per week.
+We offer kids-only Jiu-Jitsu and Judo classes five times per week across two locations.
 In our classes children will be having fun, gaining confidence and self-esteem, building balance and coordination, and will learn to defend themselves.
 They will learn humility, patience with themselves, living a healthy lifestyle and persistence in continually working through and solving problems.
 Nuns’ Island kids Brazilian Jiu-Jitsu classes are being held once per week at Simply Stronger facility located at 325 Chemin de la Pointe-Sud, Nuns’ Island, QC, H3E 0B1

 No-Gi jiu-jitsu classes do not require students to wear special Gi uniform.
 Please wear board shorts or spats and T-shirts or rashguards.